top of page

 For 10 months of the year we run a competition where members can submit their images to be judged.
 Sometimes we use judges accredited by the PSNZ (Photographic Society of NZ) and sometimes they are local people with suitable experience.
 The aim of this competition is to gain feedback in both positive and constructive criticism to help members grow their photographic skills.

-Whakatane Camera Club Monthly Competititons
+Whakatane Camera Club Monthly Competititon rULES

 IMAGES